Ketoy

 Persistable types vs Compose state

-KBC's KetoyVirtualViewModel.setState() persists a filtered subset of value types to SavedStateHandle (process-death survival).
-DataStore is stronger persistence — it survives reinstalls and app data clears, and it's queryable from native code on the host side.
+A typed ketoyViewModel<T>() holds its StateFlow in the ViewModelStore, so state survives rotation.
+For process-death survival, the state-map model mirrors a filtered subset of value types to SavedStateHandle.
+DataStore is stronger persistence than either, it survives reinstalls and app data clears, and it's queryable from native code on the host side.

 When to use which: